 Wedding Inflation — Why Are Weddings So Costly in 2022?

 The inflation issue has been on for some time now, more than it has ever been for decades.
 The current annual inflation rate in the US for the last 12 months is a staggering 8.6%, the largest since 1981.
-As inflation and supply chain issues persist, wedding vendors are severely affected, and they’re passing their higher expenses on to their customers—the about-to-weds.
+As inflation and supply chain issues persist, wedding vendors are severely affected, passing their higher expenses on to their customers—the about-to-weds.

 According to The Knot, the average wedding cost in 2021 was $28,000 ($34,000 if you include the engagement ring), the same as in 2019.